Susana465/camkii_thesis/40-results.md

 Both protein phosphatase 1 (PP1) and protein phosphatase 2A (PP2A) dephosphorylated pS1303 in the GluN2B CT [17].
 In the PSD, PP1 is a major phosphatase catalyzing S1303 dephosphorylation [18]. https://pmc.ncbi.nlm.nih.gov/articles/PMC4435801/

+- not checking for this but for future discussions: CaMKII binding to GluN2B even blocks this phosphorylation (Bayer et al., 2001).  https://www.sciencedirect.com/science/article/pii/S0896627319304866

 **Aim 1.** Develop a computational model of CaMKII/NMDAR interactions based on published models and known findings on CaMKII regulation.
 This way, the model itself functions as a testable hypothesis that synthesises literature knowledge about CaMKII/NMDAR interactions.

 **Aim.** Perform parameter sweeps for reaction rates that have not been measured experimentally.
 This allows mapping the model's response to parameter changes and determining plausible ranges of the unknown parameters.